 Read our comprehensive guide on ITR-1 to get answers to all your questions.

-In order to file ITR-4, it is essential to keep the following documents ready: Form 16, Form 16A, Form 26AS and AIS, housing loan interest certificates, rental agreements, bank statements, rent receipts and receipt of investment premium payments.
+To file ITR-4, you must have the following documents ready: Form 16, Form 16A, Form 26AS and AIS, housing loan interest certificates, rental agreements, bank statements, rent receipts, and receipts for investment premium payments.

 Click here to read our comprehensive guide to the ITR-4